Skip to main content

 Sensory Science and Sensometrics

-• Sensory Research focuses on understanding consumers perception and product experience, using advanced sensory evaluation and statistical modelling
+• Focuses on understanding consumer perception and product experience using advanced sensory evaluation and statistical modelling.

-• Supports product development, quality optimisation, and innovation in food and beverage sectors
+• Supports product development, quality optimisation, and innovation in the food and beverage sectors.

 Jeannine Marais.jpg